glpi-project/glpi/tests/README.md

 Creating a dedicated database
 -----------------------------

-Use the **CliInstall** script to create a new database, using the --tests option:
+Use the **CliInstall** script to create a new database, only used for the test suite, using the `--tests` option:

 ```bash
 $ php tools/cliinstall.php --db=glpitests --user=root --pass=xxxx --lang=fr_FR --tests